BNNorman/rpi-rgb-led-matrix-animator/Docs/BackgroundImages.md

 you add a background image to a later sequence it could overwrite the earlier.

 Foreground and background images can be added to animation sequences.
-Background images are always rendered but only Image Animations use foreground images.
+Background images are always rendered but only Image Animations normally use foreground images.

 The parameters for a background image are added to a dictionary object and passed into the animation sequence like this:-